Adivi Sesh: Early life

-Adivi Sesh Sunny Chandra was born 17 December 1985 in Hyderabad, Andhra Pradesh (now in Telangana), India.
+Adivi Sesh Sunny Chandra was born 17 December 1984 in Hyderabad, Andhra Pradesh (now in Telangana), India.
 He was raised in Berkeley, California, United States, where he attended Berkeley High School and did his undergraduate studies at San Francisco State University.

-Sesh has a sister, who is pursuing medicine in Ireland as of 2020.
+Sesh has a younger sister, who is a doctor in the US.
 His cousin, Sai Kiran Adivi, is a film director.
 Sesh's grand uncle, Adivi Baapiraju, was a novelist, playwright, and freedom fighter.
 Sesh is a vegetarian.